Velo Birmingham is set to return in Spring 2019 after a successful inaugural event, on 12th May 2019

 Yes.
-Whilst General Entry and Fast Track tickets sold out within four days of going on-sale, there are some charity places still available (see the above section on riding for charity).
+Whilst General Entry and Fast Track tickets sold out within days of going on-sale, there are some charity places still available.

 What’s the Velo Birmingham route?

-The route starts & finishes in Birmingham City Centre and passes through four counties; West Midlands, Herefordshire, Worcestershire, Staffordshire plus the Borough of Sandwell and Dudley.
+The route starts & finishes in Birmingham City Centre and passes through several counties.
 See the above map and route for full details.